 Josh had always known he was different.
 From his earliest memories, he looked at some boys as more than just peers.
-His parents knew he was “special” but they loved him for it.
-He learned to wear a mask and play the part of a “normal” kid until he graduated high school.
+His parents knew he was “special,” but they loved him for it.
+He learned to wear a mask and play the part of a “normal” kid until he graduated from high school.

 In college, Josh decided it was time to be who he really was.
 He made friends with other gay people and set out on sexual explorations.
 Josh found a refuge in his gay community and developed bonds that ran much deeper than sexual flings.
 Though his parents distanced themselves and old friends turned a cold shoulder, Josh felt that he was finally free in his new identity as a gay man.

 Josh is no caricature.
 His experiences and story are true, and they are common.